eska-muc/dbvisualizer/README.md

 The output file is in the .dot-format of [GraphViz](http://www.graphviz.org).
 To generate a .pdf-file just type

-   dot -Tpdf <outputfile of DBVisualizer> > diagram.pdf
+   dot -Tpdf &lt;outputfile of DBVisualizer&gt; &gt; diagram.pdf